Welcome to the World of Irish Dance!

 OIDC has a very basic dress code for child and youth classes:

-Black, blue or navy shorts, skort or leggings
+Black, blue or white shorts, skort or leggings

 White or black dance socks or black footed tights